cjdelisle/econet-linux-wiki/hardware/EN751221/gpio.md

 3. 1/4 speed

 ## Blinkenlights Mode (excl: 32-36, 52-63)
 GPIOs can be configured to blink in hardware.
 When blink mode is enabled, the GPIO line will blink whenever it is switched on.
-Blink mode is set for the lower 16 GPIOs via the low 16 bits of `CR_GPIO_FLAMOD`.
-For GPIOs 16-31 and 37-51 it can be enabled via the 32 bits of `CR_GPIO_FLAMOD_EXT` but cannot be configured.
-For serial GPIOs, bit 1 of `CR_SGPIO_MODE` enables blink for all SGPIOs
+Blink mode is enabled for the lower 16 GPIOs via the low 16 bits of `CR_GPIO_FLAMOD`.
+For GPIOs 16-31 and 37-51 it can be enabled via the 32 bits of `CR_GPIO_FLAMOD_EXT`.
+For serial GPIOs, bit 1 of `CR_SGPIO_MODE` enables blink for all SGPIOs.

 ### Configurable Blink Patterns (0-15, s0-s16)
 You can configure up to 8 unique blink-patterns via registers `CR_GPIO_FLAP0`, `CR_GPIO_FLAP1`, `CR_GPIO_FLAP2`, `CR_GPIO_FLAP3`. each blink pattern has 2 values: time-high and time-low.
 Each time value is 8 bits wide and supports values of 0-127.
 Each blink pattern register specifies 2 blink patterns as follows: